Phase II study of stereotactic body radiation therapy and atezolizumab in the management of recurrent, persistent, or metastatic cervical cancer

 This study is assessing if treatment with atezolizumab with SBRT will improve objective response rate (ORR) compared with atezolizumab alone in patients with recurrent, persistent, or metastatic cervical cancer

-Participants must have recurrent, persistent, or metastatic cervical cancer, including squamous cell, adenocarcinoma, and adenosquamous histologies or recurrent, persistent, or metastatic HPV + squamous cell cancer of the vagina or vulva
+- Eastern Cooperative Oncology Group (ECOG) > Participants must have recurrent, persistent, or metastatic cervical cancer, including squamous cell, adenocarcinoma, and adenosquamous histologies or recurrent, persistent, or metastatic p16+ squamous cell cancer of the vagina or vulva

-Active or history of autoimmune disease or immune deficiency, including, but not limited to, myasthenia gravis, myositis, autoimmune hepatitis, systemic lupus erythematosus, rheumatoid arthritis, autoimmune thyroid disease, inflammatory bowel disease, antiphospholipid antibody syndrome, Wegener granulomatosis, Sjögren's syndrome, Guillain-Barré syndrome, or multiple sclerosis with the following exceptions: Patients with a history of autoimmune-related hypothyroidism who are on thyroid-replacement hormone are eligible for the study, Patients with controlled type 1 diabetes mellitus who are on an insulin regimen are eligible for the study
+- Active autoimmune disease or immune deficiency, including, but not limited to, myasthenia gravis, myositis, autoimmune hepatitis, systemic lupus erythematosus, rheumatoid arthritis, autoimmune thyroid disease, inflammatory bowel disease, antiphospholipid antibody syndrome, Wegener granulomatosis, Sjögren's syndrome, Guillain-Barré syndrome, or multiple sclerosis with the following exceptions: Patients with a history of autoimmune-related hypothyroidism who are on thyroid-replacement hormone are eligible for the study, Patients with controlled type 1 diabetes mellitus who are on an insulin regimen are eligible for the study.

 - History of prior malignancy within 2 years prior to screening, with the exception of those with a negligible risk of metastasis or death (e.g., 5-year OS of > 90%), such as but not limited to, non-melanoma skin carcinoma, ductal carcinoma in situ, or stage I endometrioid uterine cancer, and others at the discretion of the Principal Investigator (PI)